 - Location: With many gasses, even gas plumbing, there is the risk of explosion.
 We recommend that gas water heaters have anywhere between 6 and 18 inches of empty space surrounding the tank to avoid any problems.

-Gas–If you are installing a gas water heater, you need to plumb your house or building for a gas line.
-Part of that plumbing includes a flue that vents the air to the outside.
-Therefore, you need plumbing that carries the gasses through the walls or roof of your house.
+- Ventilation/Plumbing Requirements: To have a gas water heater, you must have your home or building plumbed for a gas line.
+This includes a flue that vents air to the outside.
+The plumbing must carry the gasses through the walls or roof of the building.

 - First Hour Rating: This rating is based on how quickly the water reheats, especially during the busiest time of the day, and can be found on the yellow EnergyGuide label attached to your appliance.
 Gas water heaters tend to heat quicker.

 - Tank Size: Naturally, the size of tank you require depends on how much water your household uses.
 However, it also depends upon the first hour rating and how much hot water you will need at one time.
 The water in the tank of a gas heater heats faster, requiring a smaller tank.